EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

      be 4 to use all GPUs on a node.
 (This option should not be specified for jobs on the CPU nodes.)

-If you wish to use the A100-80 GPU nodes which have higher memory, you add the following option:
+If you wish to use just the A100-80 GPU nodes which have higher memory, you add the following option:

-   - `--constraint=highgpu` request the job is placed on nodes with high-memory (80 GB) GPUs - there are only 3 high memory GPU nodes on the system.
+   - `--constraint=a100-80` request the job is placed on nodes with high-memory (80 GB) GPUs - there are only 3 high memory GPU nodes on the system.

+To just use the A100-40 GPU nodes:

+   - `--constraint=a100-40` request the job is placed on nodes with standard memory (40 GB) GPUs.

+If you do not set a constraint, the scheduler may use any available node types for the job.

 !!! note
     For parallel jobs, Tursa operates in a *node exclusive* way.
 This